-Starry Night Pro 4.5 opens with a 100° field of view.
+Starry Night Pro 5.0 opens with a 100° field of view.
 We call this the normal field of view, since it approximates a view of the sky that you would see with your own eyes.
-Along the top right corner of the toolbar is a slider which adjusts your field of view.
+Along the top right corner of the toolbar is a set of zoom buttons which adjusts your field of view.